Simply007/kontent-java-monorepo/kontent-delivery/README.md

 For more developer resources, visit the Kentico Kontent Docs at <https://docs.kontent.ai>.

+### Showcase

+If you want to explore the possibilities of the SDK, visit [Features section of the Spring boot application](../sample-app-spring-boot/Readme.md#Features).

 ### Feedback & Contributing

 Check out the [contributing](CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.